Hubert de Blanck: Career

 At the Conservatory of Cologne, De Blanck studied piano with Ferdinand Hiller for two years, also learning harmony and composition.
-He then moved to St. Petersburg in 1873, where he made his formal debut as a concert pianist at age seventeen.
-That same year, he concertized throughout Russia, Switzerland, and Germany.
-In 1874 he was named musical director of the 'Eldorado' theater of Warsaw but he left the post the following year.
+He then moved to St. Petersburg, Russia, in 1873, where he made his formal debut as a concert pianist at age seventeen.
+That same year, he concertized throughout Russia, Switzerland and Germany.
+In 1874 he was named musical director of the 'Eldorado' theater of Warsaw, Poland, but he left the post the following year.

 He later returned to his parents in Cologne, where he met the precocious Brazilian violinist, Eugene Maurice Dengremont (1866–1893).
 The two soon embarked on several concert tours in Europe, including successful tours of Germany and Denmark.
 In January 1880 the pair played in Dresden, with German chancellor Wilhelm I in attendance.
 After the performance it was reported in the Saxonian Journal that the Chancellor gave De Blanck a gold encrusted ruby, a testament to his admiration of the pianist.
 A music critic from Copenhagen commented that the pianist "received fervent and abundant applause, the likes of which our reserved public is not accustomed to giving".

 De Blanck and Dengremont soon made their way to the Americas, landing in Rio de Janeiro in April 1880, where they were received at the court of Emperor Pedro II of Brazil.
 From there the duo gave ten concerts in Buenos Aires, beginning with a concert at the Politeama on October 3 of that year.
 They performed a number of times at the Teatro Colón, and on November 16, they took part in a large benefit concert, the proceeds of which funded the creation of a commemorative monument celebrating centenary of the introduction of 'imprenta' in Buenos Aires.
 The Argentinian government awarded De Blanck a medal for his participation in the concert.

 In February 1881, the pianist gave a solo performance in Buenos Aires, after which he travelled to the United States for a series of concerts.
 Upon arriving in New York City, he performed Weber's Konzertstück, Op.
 79, with the New York Philharmonic, under the direction of Theodore Thomas.
 He was later awarded the position of Professor of Piano at the New York College of Music, which had previously been held by Professor Rafael Joseffy.
-In the weeks that followed he met the young Ana María García Menocal (1855–1900), cousin of Mario García Menocal, a later President of Cuba.
-They were married in New York in November 1881.
-From this union were born six Cuban children: five sons, Guillermo (Willy), Huberto, Armando, Florencio, Narciso, and a daughter, Rosario.